syncfusion-content/maui-docs/MAUI/ImageEditor/Crop.md

 ## Square Crop

 The square crop option allows you to crop the image into a perfect square shape.
-This is useful when you want to create square thumbnails or profile pictures.

 {% highlight C# %}

-imageEditor.Crop(1,1);
+imageEditor.Crop(ImageCropType.Square);

 {% endhighlight %}

 ## Ratio Crop

 The ratio crop enables you to crop the image with a specific aspect ratio.
 You can specify the desired ratio using the width and height values.
-For example, setting the ratio to 16:9 will result in a crop with a width-to-height ratio of 16:9.
+The default ratio is 4:3 when using `ImageCropType.Ratio`, but you can change it by using the `Crop` method with the ratio parameter.

 {% highlight C# %}